Preserves: an Expressive Data Language

 RFC 6943.
 When a

-is serialized for storage or transfer, Embedded
+Value is serialized for storage or transfer, Embeddeds will

-usually be represented as ordinary Value
+usually be represented as ordinary Values, in which case the

-ordinary rules for comparing Value
+ordinary rules for comparing Values will apply.

 Appendix.
 Examples